 Aging bodies have unique nutritional needs.
 A balanced eating plan may not slow down the march of time, but it could help increase your health and quality of life with every nutritious bite.

-If you’re a “person of a certain age” you’re probably all-too-familiar with the impact the passing years have had on your health.
-As your body ages, it needs key nutrients to maintain peak performance – but how do you know what those needs are, and how do you integrate them into a healthy diet, especially with the restrictions COVID-19 has brought to your daily life?
+If you’re a “person of a certain age” you’re probably all too familiar with the impact the passing years have had on your health.
+As your body ages, it needs key nutrients to maintain peak performance – but how do you know what those needs are, and how do you integrate them into a healthy diet?

 Aging can make it harder to get the nutrients you need because: